RMITBioinformaticsNetwork/2020-06-29-RMIT-Melbourne/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+Participants will also need to have Microsoft Teams installed as this workshop is being held online (a link to the MS Teams channel/team will be sent out  to registered participants prior to the workshop).
 </p>

 {% comment%}